 - Let the children make their own word cards to put in tins by writing words with the short /i/ sound on small pieces of paper.

 Identify the target letter and associated sound in a text

-- Read the text Slip It In and Make It Fit together as a class/group.
+- Read the Slip It in and Make It Fit target text together as a class.